• Skip to primary navigation

 Instructions

-• Enjoy your borsch with a dollop of sour cream and toast.
-And with fresh garlic on the side.
+• Serve: Enjoy borsch hot with a dollop of sour cream and fresh herbs.

 Notes